 Foods that contain a normally low pH (acidic foods such as tomatoes, citrus fruits such as oranges, grapefruits, and lemons, or vinegar found in salad dressings) have a risk of causing heartburn when eaten by themselves, or on an empty stomach.

 Drinks that don't contain caffeine or carbonation are far less likely to cause heartburn.
-Herbal teas without caffeine, milk, and water are good choices to reduce the risk of heartburn.
+Herbal teas without caffeine or milk are good choices to reduce the risk of heartburn.

 Because chocolate can contain caffeine and fat, chocolate can be a trigger for heartburn.
 If you just can't get along without chocolate, try to decrease the amount of chocolate you eat.
 Also, avoid eating chocolate after a heavy meal and on an empty stomach.
 Using these techniques may allow you to eat some foods that would otherwise cause heartburn.